Substitutions

 Soy

 Same goes for yogurt, though be sure and read labels.
-I love coconut yogurt, but even the plain variety is sweetened.
+I love coconut yogurt, but even the plain variety is usually sweetened.

 Egg Replacers